oktadev/okta-blog/_source/_posts/2021-09-18-apache-apisix-gateway.md

 tags: [apisix, gateway, api, security, oauth2, oidc, oss]
 tweets:
 - "Use an API gateway to secure your applications.
 Learn how with Apache APISIX 🔒"
 - "The Apache APISIX Gateway with OpenID Connect can make it easier to secure your APIs.
-Here's the step-by-step 👣 ‼️" #opensource
+Here's the step-by-step 👣 ‼️ #opensource"
-- Apache APISIX + Open ID Connect + Okta 👉  Learn how to replace traditional with centralized authentication at the gateway 👉
+- "Apache APISIX + Open ID Connect + Okta 👉  Learn how to replace traditional with centralized authentication at the gateway 👉"
 image: blog/apache-apisix-gateway/apisix-social.jpg
 type: conversion
 canonical-url: https://apisix.apache.org/blog/2021/08/16/Using-the-Apache-APISIX-OpenID-Connect-Plugin-for-Centralized-Authentication